jttrs/pogo-unified-stats/README.md

 # Pokemon GO Unified Stats

-A comprehensive web application that helps Pokemon GO players determine if their Pokemon are worth powering up by combining PVP rankings from PVPoke with raid effectiveness data inspired by DialGADex.
+A comprehensive web application that helps Pokemon GO players determine if their Pokemon are worth powering up by combining PVP rankings from PVPoke with raid effectiveness data inspired by DialgaDex.

 ![Pokemon GO Unified Stats](./preview.png)